 Correct spelling, explanation: this phrase comes from an older one of the ordinary course, which was later shortened.
 Because of course is a phrase, not a word, it is written separately.
 Thus

 ofcourse is a misspelling.
-Adverbial phrase is written separately, so of course is the correct form.
+An adverbial phrase is written separately, so of course, is the correct form.

 Definition of of course:

 the adverbial phrase, naturally, in an expected order

 Of course, we wanted the best hotel room, but all the best ones were booked.

 -Could I borrow your pen, please? –Of course, no problem!